 Recently opened, this new, distinguished pub is already building quite a reputation.
 A passion for beer and great service are earning rave reviews with local patrons and the hipster set in the neighborhood.
 Come for the suds, but don't forget to sample a few temptations from the kitchen. ((615) 678-8631)

-Holland House Bar And Refuge
+The Holland House Bar and Refuge

 This East Nashville haunt has been featured in numerous national publications for talent behind the bar and in the kitchen.
 Every delivery is a clever mix of hand created or sourced ingredients and the staff's superior knowledge is helpful in finding a new favorite concoction.
 (615) 262-4190)